Judy Carne: Personal life and death

 Carne was married to actor Burt Reynolds from 1963 to 1965 and to producer Robert Bergmann from 3 May 1970 to 1971.
 Both marriages were brief and childless, and ended in divorce.
 In 1978, after beating a heroin possession charge, she and her second husband were involved in a car accident.
 Her neck was broken in the accident, but she recovered.
 She was later arrested again for heroin possession.
 In 1986, she was arrested at London's Heathrow Airport and convicted of drug possession.
 She served two months of a three-month prison sentence in HM Prison Cookham Wood.

 Her autobiography, Laughing on the Outside, Crying on the Inside: The Bittersweet Saga of the Sock-It-To-Me Girl (1985), detailed her bisexuality, marriage to and bitter divorce from Burt Reynolds - who unsuccessfully tried to prevent publication of the book - and her experiences with drugs.

-Carne moved back to Northamptonshire, England, in the 1980s, living quietly in the village of Pitsford.
+Carne moved back to Northamptonshire, England, in the 1980s, living quietly in the village of Church Brampton.

 She died from pneumonia on 3 September 2015 at a hospital in Northampton.